kcoats4024/Facial-Detection-and-Recognition/README.md

 ### Confirm Button:
 - Click to confirm the model's prediction.
 - The image is then saved into the respective individual's folder.
-(All recognizable faces have automatically generated folders under "target_folders").
+(All recognizable faces have automatically generated folders under "target_folders", a path to the image is displayed to help find the image).

 ![GUI with path to image with file application showing image in correct folder and all faces' folders created](https://github.com/kcoats4024/Facial-Detection-and-Recognition/assets/112397460/a1b82b82-3feb-40f7-8b01-9cf2a0af1d1f)